LimKianAn/xcluster/README.md

 ## Wrap-up

 Check out the code in this project for more details.
 If you want a fully-fledged implementation, stay tuned!
 Our *cluster-api-provider-metalstack* is on the way.
 If you want more blog posts about *metal-stack* and *kubebuilder*, let us know!
 Special thanks go to [*Grigoriy Mikhalkin*](https://github.com/GrigoriyMikhalkin).

-COMMENT: to me it feels like the explanations could be a bit more general and then point the reader to specific code examples, most of the readers will not know metal-stack very well.
-Reply: I still keep the part of `metal-stack` in it and added some descriptions..